Illustration of The Tiger Child by John Shelley

 – With a large class, divide the participants into sections, allocating a particular sound for each section, then conduct them accordingly

-The above is an extract from the new book by David Farmer.
+The above is an extract from the latest book by David Farmer.

 Drop of a Hat: Drama Lessons, Games and Activities is for any teacher who wants to bring the curriculum to life through drama and creativity.
 Each lesson is based on a story, poem or theme and divided into bite-sized sections.
 If you’re looking for a quick fix, just choose a couple of activities.
 If you’re new to drama, there’s a section at the back describing the games and strategies in detail.